 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2021, the City has two items that qualify for reporting in this category, which are reported in the government-wide financial statements as well as within individual proprietary funds.
-The first item is related to pensions and represents the effect of the net change in the City's proportion of the collective net pension liability, and the difference during the measurement period between the City's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense and any contributions to the pension systems made subsequent to the measurement date.
-The second item is related to OPEB and represents the effects of the change in the City's proportion of the collective net OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective net OPEB liability.
+At December 31, 2022, the City has two items that qualify for reporting in this category, which are reported in the government-wide financial statements as well as within individual proprietary funds.
+The first item is related to pensions and represents the effect of the net change in the City's proportion of the collective net pension liability, and the difference during the measurement period between the City's proportion of the collective net OPEB and represents the effects of the change in the City's proportion of the collective net OPEB liability and difference during the measurement period between the city's proportion of the collective net OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportions and its proportions and its proportions and its propertions and the collective net of the collective net of the total of certain contributions from employers included in the collective net OPEB liability.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2021, the City has three items that qualify for reporting in this category, which are reported in the government-wide financial statements as well as within individual proprietary funds.
+At December 31, 2022, the City has four items that qualify for reporting in this category, which are reported in the government-wide financial statements as well as within individual proprietary funds.
 The first item represents the effect of the net change in the City's proportion of the collective net pension liability and the difference during the measurement periods between the City's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
 The second item represents the effects of the change in the City's proportion of the collective net OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective net OPEB liability.
-The third item is related to a deferred gain on refunding, which the City reports within its business-type activities.
+The third item is related to leases receivable and reported on the government-wide statements and on the balance sheet of governmental funds, is recognized at the commencement of the City's lease receivable and amortized over the life of the lease.
+The final item is related to a deferred gain on refunding, which the City reports within its business-type activities.